-The answer to all of the above is that you need to email techhelp@fhda.edu or call 864-TECH.
+You need to email techhelp@fhda.edu or call 864-TECH.
 You can bypass the message on that machine by hitting 0.
 Be certain to give them 24-hour's notice.
 They do not deliver.
 You have to pick up each piece of equipment and often they will act as if they have never heard of you - and sometimes you are warmly welcomed with waiting equipment.
 It's not you!
-It's them.
+It's them (they).